hzeller/folve/README.md

     ./folve -C demo-filters -p 17322 -f \
             /path/to/your/directory/with/flacs /tmp/test-mount

+The `-f` option makes folve run in the foreground.

-Now you can access the fileystem under that mount point; it has the same structure as your original directory.
+Now you can access the fileystem under that generated mount point `/tmp/test-mount`; it has the same structure as your original directory.
+So in another shell, you can now run any music player that reads files and point it to the new location:

     mplayer /tmp/test-mount/foo.flac